William D. Metz: Biography

 From 1966-to-1967, Metz was a visiting distinguished Fulbright lecturer in American History at Makerere University in Kampala, Uganda.
-He served as president of Phi Alpha Theta and was involved, at one time or another, with the Phi Beta Kappa Society, and Phi Kappa Phi.
+He served as president of Phi Alpha Theta and was involved, at one time or another, with Phi Beta Kappa society, and Phi Kappa Phi.

 The activities of Professor Metz extended beyond the University as well.
 In 1958 he was a founding member and later served as president of the Pettaquamscutt Historical Society Museum; he was instrumental in acquiring the Washington County Jail for the home of Society.
 He was also active with the Cocumscussoc Association, and gave numerous talks on East Africa (because of his sabbatical leave spent in Uganda) and on Rhode Island history throughout his career.
 In the 1960s, he was a member of the Rhode Island Civil War Centennial Commission in which he conducted programs for marking sites where Abraham Lincoln spoke in Rhode Island in 1860.
 In 1977, he was elected chairman of the Rhode Island Committee for the Humanities.

 He was the first chair of the South Kingstown Historic District Commission, chair of the South Kingstown Bicentennial Commission, and was a founding member of the Rhode Island Historical Preservation and Heritage Commission.
 Metz also acted as the member-archivist for the historic Kingston Congregational Church, and president of the Tavern Hall Club, in Kingston.

 After his retirement from the University of Rhode Island in 1982, Metz was instrumental in establishing the South County Museum in Narragansett, RI.
 In 1997, the State of Rhode Island honored Metz for his lifelong community service by conferring the state's highest historic preservation award, the Antoinette F. Downing Volunteer Service Award, upon him at a statewide planning conference entitled "Preserving Place-Growing Smart," that was held at URI.
 Metz died on 11 Feb 2013 at his home in Kingston, RI.